Dr. Jose Castillo

 Dr. Castillo’s program of research aims to provide an empirical foundation for the implementation and evaluation of a multi-tiered system of supports (MTSS), an educational service delivery model that includes multiple tiers (levels) of instruction and intervention based on data from students.
 Widespread adoption of MTSS and calls for school psychologists to deliver prevention and early intervention services within an MTSS require major systemic changes in schools to enhance the availability and effectiveness of services for all students.
 Thus, my research program is centered around two themes: (a) evaluation of MTSS implementation and (b) professional and practice issues in school psychology.
 Dr. Castillo’s line of research has resulted in over 50 peer reviewed journal articles, book chapters, and technical reports.

-In Dr. Castillo’s role as director of the Institute for School Reform, Integrated Services, and Child Mental Health and Educational Policy, he currently oversees greater than $20 million in grants and contracts.
+In Dr. Castillo’s role as director of the Institute for School-Community Partnerships, Integrated Services, and Child Mental Health and Educational Policy, he currently oversees greater than $20 million in grants and contracts.
 The mission of the Institute is to implement and evaluate research-based and innovative practices in school and community settings through:

 - Training, technical assistance, and support provided to key partners